EsraaMamdouh1/Depi-Graduation-Project/SQL queries/Readme.md

 </pre>
 <p>This indicates that the <code>Members</code> table may not exist or the name is incorrect.
 Double-check the stored procedures and table names to resolve the issue.</p>

+<p>This setup was done by Ahmed Ismail Fraig.
+For more information, visit his GitHub profile: <a href="https://github.com/ahmedfraig">Ahmed Ismail Fraig</a>.</p>

 </body>
 </html>